ahandsomeChineseboy/inet/tutorials/queueing/doc/Multiplexer.rst

 ===========

-In this step, packets are produced periodically (randomly) by several active packet sources (ActivePacketSources).
-The packets are consumed by a single passive packet sink upon arrival (PassivePacketSink).
-The single sink is connected to the multiple sources using an intermediary component (PacketMultiplexer) which simply forwards packets.
+In this step, packets are produced periodically (randomly) by several active packet sources (:ned:`ActivePacketSources`).
+The packets are consumed by a single passive packet sink upon arrival (:ned:`PassivePacketSink`).
+The single sink is connected to the multiple sources using an intermediary component (:ned:`PacketMultiplexer`) which simply forwards packets.

 .. figure:: media/Multiplexer.png